 Krita website: https://krita.org/

-In 2020, I found out that on a Hi-DPI display, Krita would show a high resolution version of the splash art.
-The previous splash art used a flat coloring style, so it would look empty in such a situation.
-The flat coloring style was a deliberate choice, because at the time I was practicing shape/color relationships.
-Advanced coloring techniques with smooth gradient and too much detail would interfere with my observation.
-For the new splash, I decided to use advanced techniques to make sure there would be enough detail under a Hi-DPI display.
+In 2020, I discovered that on a Hi-DPI display, Krita would show a high-resolution version of the splash art.
+The previous splash art featured a flat coloring style, which looked too simple in this context.
+The flat color was intentional as I was practicing shape and color relationships; advanced techniques with smooth gradients and excessive detail would hinder my observation.
+For the new splash, I opted for more advanced techniques to ensure sufficient detail under Hi-DPI displays.

 In this version, I emphasized Kiki’s robotic nature for her “cyber squirrel” namesake.
-All her joints are now clearly visible with mechanical structures.
-Some of her internal frameworks were also exposed.
-Her hair, her flower bud ears, her tail, and her dress all used translucent, synthetic materials, to emphasize her artificial nature.
-Her costume design is much more detailed than the previous version, too.
+All her joints are mechanical, and some internal frameworks are exposed.
+Her hair, flower bud ears, tail, and dress use translucent synthetic materials to emphasize her artificial nature.
+Her costume design is also much more detailed than the previous versions.

 I was generally satisfied with the outcome of this picture, but there was also a big issue I took from this picture.
 It was supposed to be a homage to Claude Monet’s Woman with a Parasol, but the original picture’s color relationship — the biggest point of the picture — was lost.
 I paid too much attention to enhance the details, I “saw only the leaves, but forgot about the forest”.